LINDA WERTHEIMER, Host:

 LOUISA LIM: I'm at a milk collection station in rural Shanxi.
 It's a big shed with a corrugated iron roof and rows of modern milking machines, and the cows are brought here three times a day to be milked.
 And these milk collection stations are now at the heart of the scandal over contaminated milk which has sickened more than 50,000 Chinese infants.

-Mr. JIANG WEISUO (Milk Station Operator, Shanxi): (Through Translator) People added whey powder, protein, fat powder.
+JIANG WEISUO: (Through Translator) People added whey powder, protein, fat powder.
 Some people added antibiotics as an antibacterial.
 They also added formaldehyde.

 LIM: Jiang Weisuo is the whistleblower who first tried to expose the milk industry's dirty secrets.
 He could do so because he's a major milk station operator in Shanxi.